harisont/harisont.github.io/lists/svud-raq.md

 ---
-title: Rarely Asked Questions about Swedish UD
+title: Rarely Asked Questions about (Swedish) UD
 layout: post
 ---

-This is a collection of summaries of discussions on Swedish-specific [Universal Dependencies](https://universaldependencies.org/) guidelines my collaborators and I opened during the annotation of the [UD_Swedish-SweLL](https://github.com/universaldependencies/UD_Swedish-SweLL) treebank.
+This is a collection of summaries of discussions on [Universal Dependencies](https://universaldependencies.org/) guidelines my collaborators and I opened during the annotation of the [UD_Swedish-SweLL](https://github.com/universaldependencies/UD_Swedish-SweLL) treebank.
+Most of the conclusions are Swedish-specific, but some reasoning are applicable to other languages too.
 Part(s) of if was originally/will be published [on the Språkbanken Text blog](https://spraakbanken.gu.se/blogg/).

 - [Comparative constructions (they are simpler than you think!)](#comparative-constructions-they-are-simpler-than-you-think)